bkobei/Steam-Scraper-Project/README.md

 - This steam scraper has only been tested on windows.
 - The steam scraper still needs some improvements for the purpose of this project.
+- Clean Data folder contains sample not important for the program to run.
+You do not need to download it unless you want to test out data analysis portion